Catharina Goldnau Ceramics

 2021 Ontario Society of Artists New Members Online Exhibition

-2021 presenter in “Clay Voices” an Instagram Live symposium of ceramic artists
+2021 presenter in “Clay Voices” an Instagram Live symposium

 2021 McMichael Gallery, online auction